Homemade sauerkraut recipe

 Another very controversial subject is the role that anti-nutrients have on the absorption of our food.
 Personally I don't go along with it; it would mean avoiding many of what I believe are vitally important grains, vegetables and legumes.

-But anyway, fermented foods like this homemade sauerkraut recipe help reduce the levels of phytates and other anti-nutrients that certainly do inhibit to some extent the absorption of minerals from our sustenance.
+But anyway fermented foods like this homemade sauerkraut recipe help reduce the levels of phytates and other anti-nutrients that certainly do inhibit to some extent the absorption of minerals from our sustenance.

 Digestive problems

 Digestion of fibre and any starch in the food that reaches the colon by the friendly bacteria certainly does produce gas and gives some people considerable discomfort; in others it actually relieves bloating.
+Get to know your own body.

 Fermenting that food before we eat it does contribute to a happier intestine.